abbasi-danish/codepath_prework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+App Brainstorming:

+Gmail - Schedule send functionality, built-in translate functionality

+YouTube - Hold down on video to fast forward, preview videos without fully clicking on it

+Duolingo - widget that lets me have it on my homescreen, practice functionality